sandialabs/Spitfire/readme.md

 cd griffon_build
 ```

-2. Now we run CMake from the build directory and point it to the `spitfire/griffon` directory (relative to the `spitfire` directory we made when cloning the repo).
+2. Now we run CMake from the build directory and point it to the `spitfire/griffon` directory (relative to the `Spitfire` directory we made when cloning the repo).
 ```
 cmake ../spitfire/griffon
 ```